serenity4eternity786/node-js-capstone/README.md

 - UPDATE - As of 1/20/17, rating API down.
 Will check back in a week to see if it is back up.

 #Summary:
+There are two parts to this app.
+The first is the wishlist: You as the user will be able to add and delete the names of the games that you are interested in buying.
+The second is the Rating API call: You as the user will be able to search for the game in order to see the rating of it.

 #User Stories:
 - As a user, I should be able to search for any game, regardless of the type of console.